Infiniti QX80 Performance

 Handling and Braking

 - "This is one of the better-handling large SUVs.
-Unlike the Lexus LX570, the QX80 doesn't feel large and ponderous.
-Its steering effort is light and direct, with good feedback in fast curves." -- AutoTrader
+Unlike the Lexus LX570, the QX80 doesn't feel large.
+Instead, its steering effort is light and direct, with good feedback in fast curves.
+The optional Hydraulic Body Motion Control system helps the QX80 avoid the tippy feeling commonly found in large vehicles with a high center of gravity." -- AutoTrader

 - "Closer confines demand a bit more driver attention, due to the exterior bulk.
 Straight line stability is good, and steering feel is reasonable for such a large SUV.
 Stopping power and control are fine." -- Consumer Guide (2013)